 Think beyond scheduled events on calendars:

-- HI Travel Tales came across a nearly private Buddha’s Birthday celebration in the small Daegaksa Temple temple hidden on a side street and was invited in by the monk to experience evening prayers and participate in the traditional washing of Buddha.
+- We came across a nearly private Buddha’s Birthday celebration in the small Daegaksa Temple temple hidden on a side street and was invited in by the monk to experience evening prayers and participate in the traditional washing of Buddha.
 Which we found out later we did all wrong….
 Oh well…

 - On a fun albeit rather arduous hike at Bukhansen north of town, we were several hours up the mountain when we came across a temple and a display of Buddha statues, not to mention lanterns along the way.